DOME-Marketplace/dome-trust-registry/README.md

 ## Database

 A database management website is available.
-Refer to the [docker-database branch](https://github.com/DigitelTS/dome-trust-registry/tree/docker-database) for more info.
+Refer to [DOME Trust Registry Database](https://github.com/DigitelTS/dome-trust-registry-database) for more info.

 ## Blockchain contract